ajdotnet/wcf-policy/README.md

 # wcf-policy
-Sample application showing an implementation of a service policy using WCF
+Sample application showing an implementation of a service policy using WCF.

 See https://ajdotnet.wordpress.com/2014/11/23/building-your-own-policy-with-wcf/ for background.